lshapz/scraper-project/README.md

 `python3 soup_from_url.py https://downshiftology.com/recipes/chicken-soup/`

-this will create a cleaned up PDF, with a filename based on the `<title>` of the original recipe, and put it in the `./output folder`
+this will create a cleaned up PDF, with a filename based on the `<title>` of the original recipe, and put it in the `./output folder`. unless the website blocks scrapers.

+### search term

 ### Todo list for lshapz's reference

 * what if the recipe website is not using the wprm recipe printable software?
-    * figure out parsing steps for other common recipe webiste utilities
+    * figure out parsing steps for other common recipe webiste utilities (continue)
-    * make a different file for those
     * make a starter file that determines what software the website is using and conditionally uses the relevant function / module / file
 * what if the recipe website blocks requests/beautiful soup?
     * exit with an error message?
-    * print a PDF with the URL that says "sorry bub, you gotta actually navigate to there"
     * is this where Selenium comes in
 * what if you want a different output folder, say, `~/Documents/recipes`?
     * make that an optional argument